 To make this happen, start gently expanding your boundaries.
 Start testing yourself, challenging yourself, and taking small risks.
 Try to do one thing that you’re scared of every day and progressively desensitize yourself.
 You don’t need to face your biggest fear right away – just think of one thing that feels slightly uncomfortable and do it.
 Once you feel okay with that, take a step further and do another thing that is a little scarier.

 Soon you’ll notice how strong, and capable you can be (even if you fail some of the times, that’s okay too).
 Your tendency to be expecting the worst will gradually dissipate with each and every small fear you face.

 If you’re still expecting the worst after you try all of these ideas, you can always try talking to a professional.
 A therapist can help you identify the root causes of your negative thinking and teach you how to think more positively.
 Sometimes, we develop cognitive distortions – wrong beliefs that seem logical in our head, but when challenged, they show their real nature of being completely irrational!
 They’re not dangerous, but they’re stealing away your happiness and a therapist can help you to see them.
 You can also try our Thought Workbook which helps you to find cognitive distortions in your thoughts as well.

 There’s absolutely nothing wrong with seeing a therapist and it can actually be that last thing you need to feel better, so don’t hesitate to try it!

 I hope these tips will help you to find new ways of thinking and stop always expecting the worst.
 Life is not only black – there are always grey and white tones everywhere.
 Learning to shift your focus from the darkness can help you live a happier and more fulfilling life.
-You ARE capable of it, even if you don’t feel like that in this moment.
+You ARE capable of it, even if you don’t feel like that at this moment.